ParedesGab/PP5-heritage-housing-issues/README.md

 + As a **data analyst/data scientist**, I want to **create a single, comprehensive visualization that simultaneously displays how the most correlated features interact with the target SalePrice**, so that I can **gain a holistic understanding of their collective influence on house sale prices.**

+  + CHANGE Fullfillment of Business Requirement 1: With an R2 score of 0.959 on the training set and a robust 0.778 on the test set, our regression model has successfully met the defined performance criteria.
+This enables us to confidently state that the model accurately predicts house sale prices in Ames, Iowa, fulfilling Business Requirement 2.

 ### **Epic 3:** Data Preparation - Data cleaning

 For a more detailed description, please revise Jupyter notebook: 3-DataCleaning.ipynb